-Individual programs of study will be designed for each candidate for this major, in consultation with the academic advisor for Interdisciplinary Studies.
+Individual programs of study will be designed for each candidate for this major, in consultation with the academic advisor for Interdisciplinary Studies (the 30 credits must be at the upper-level).
 The individual program of study must have a clearly defined focus.